We have an amazing range of courses and a choice of how you study

 New part-time students

-If you're a new part-time student, a downloadable application form for a Tuition Fee Loan will be available from early August.
+If you're a new part-time student, a downloadable application form for a tuition fee loan is available from early August 2017.

 View the application process